Insightly/insightly-python/README.md

 * Swagger documentation and interactive sandbox for testing GET operations.
 See api.insight.ly/v2.2/Help (you can also auto-generate client SDKs using the Swagger toolkit if you are using a language we do not provide an SDK for)
 * Support for activity sets, follows, pipelines, and more, so the web API is in close alignment with the interactions supported via the web application.

-NOTE: version 2.2 should be available for public beta during the week of Sept 21st.
-In the meantime you can use this library with version 2.1.
+NOTE: version 2.2 is now available for beta testing, and can be accessed at https://api.insight.ly/v2.2/Help while version 2.1 can be reached at https://api.insight.ly/v2.1/Help

 ABOUT THIS LIBRARY
 ==================